-In case of unrelated scripts (e.g. out of region, without or with less direct historical derivation) GPs have been reluctant to identify certain critical cross script variants.
-The IP reiterates that security-relevant true homoglyphs are in scope for cross-script variants, independent of whether the scripts are related.
+In case of unrelated scripts (e.g. out of region, without or with less direct historical derivation) GPs have been reluctant to identify certain critical cross-script variants.
+Such security-relevant true homoglyphs are in scope for cross-script variants for the Root Zone, independent of whether the scripts are related.

 In order to assure a secure Root Zone, the IP has identified some these critical cases, such as the "circle" (see Section 6.3).
-The IP plans to work with affected GPs to ensure that they are included; this may include raising notice in public comment for any affected LGR, and if necessary rejecting proposals that omit variants that are deemed critical for a secure DNS,
+The IP plans to work with affected GPs to ensure that they are included; this may include raising notice in public comment for any affected LGR, and if necessary rejecting proposals that omit variants that are deemed critical for a secure DNS.